 Consider this: your onboarding process is your new employee’s first impression of the inner workings of your organization.
 In other words, you need to make it count!

-To help you create an unforgettable onboarding experience for your new hires, we put together this helpful onboarding guide.
+To help you create an unforgettable onboarding experience for your new hires, we put together this helpful guide.
 It includes a lot of the best practices that we use to onboard new team members at my company, so I hope it can help you.
 While these processes work best in person, they are also great to implement while onboarding remote employees — get creative with Zoom and virtual team-building exercises, to ensure your remote hires get the best experience possible.

 Set expectations before they start working